my advice will help minimise the impact of insolvency

 A “voluntary liquidation” is just that – the directors and shareholders voluntarily take steps to place the company into liquidation, rather than it being “forced” into liquidation by a creditor.
 I will advise on all aspects of this but a bit more detail is given below.

 creditors voluntary liquidation

 This procedure only applies to an insolvent company.
-The process is started by the directors and shareholders who put the company into liquidation and appoint a Liquidator of thier choice.
-Creditors then confirm the appointment of the Liquidator or choose to appoint a different Liquidator.
+The process is started by the directors and shareholders who put the company into liquidation and appoint a Liquidator of their choice.
+Creditors then consent to that appointment of the Liquidator or choose to appoint a different Liquidator.

 The Liquidator then sells the assets and distributes the funds realised, after costs, to creditors.
 The Liquidator must also investigate the affairs of the company and in particular the conduct of the directors.
 He will submit a report to the Insolvency Service for them to consider if disqualification proceedings should be taken against any of the directors.

 There are many factors to consider when deciding on voluntary liquidation.
 It’s always worth a discussion on your circumstances before making a final decision.
 Please call me and I will happily talk everything through with you.

 Members Voluntary Liquidation applies only to a solvent company.
 More information is here.

 A compulsory liquidation is forced on the company rather than the directors or shareholders voluntarily taking steps to place it into liquidation.
 A winding-up petition is presented to the Court by a creditor and a Judge decides if a Winding-up Order should be made to put the company into liquidation.